 You’ll need to start to think differently.
 You and your team are physically removed from your natural workspace.
 This will have psychological effect on how each of you approach your work, communicate, problem solve and ultimately think.
-The topics below are derived from our Leadership and Management Skills Series and will mean different things to each of you.
 What’s important is raising your self-awareness based on some personal reflection.

 Take five minutes out of your busy schedule and give it the attention it deserves.

 What’s your normal preferred management style?
 Is it more autocratic, democratic or paternalistic, for instance?
 How is that approach working for you at the moment?
 Do you need to adopt a different style and why might that be more helpful?
 What are your direct reports’ individual needs - don’t presume to know; have you asked them?

 No doubt you’ll have a breadth of stakeholders to manage, including those in your organisation more senior and junior to you and other teams, clients, customers, etc. Who do you need to reach out to and how often?
 What’s their preferred method and frequency of communication?
 How are you going to keep track of them?

 We are working remotely in a constantly changing and very demanding landscape, exposing us to a greater chance for miscommunication and the potential for conflict between people.
 Being mindful of this and carefully selecting your methods of communication will help.
 For instance, email can be quite a blunt medium that regularly lends itself to misinterpretation of meaning.
 Calls, either via phone or chat software are a much better way of handling anything more than routine ‘traffic’ and allow for a much richer exchange of information to flow, as well as social interaction.